mseralessandri/demo_gcp/dr_active_passive_complete_zonal/README.md

   - Self-signed certificates for HTTPS
 - **Backup and Recovery** capabilities
 - **Monitoring and Alerting** with a hybrid approach

+## Disk Replication Demonstration

+This implementation demonstrates two different replication methods:

+1. **Synchronous Replication** using a regional persistent disk
+   - Data is written to both zones simultaneously
+   - Zero RPO (Recovery Point Objective)
+   - Immediate availability during failover
+   - Files are stored in `/mnt/regional-disk/`

+2. **Snapshot-based Replication** for the root disk
+   - Data is backed up periodically via snapshots
+   - Non-zero RPO (depends on snapshot frequency)
+   - Requires restoration during failover
+   - Files are stored in the application directory

+The web interface displays data from both disks to clearly show the difference in replication methods during failover testing.

 ## SSL/TLS Support